 Dental veneers can address a number of aesthetic issues, but are they a permanent solution?
-Here, our Tranquille dentists review the purpose of veneers and the factors that affect their longevity.
+Here, our Kamloops dentists review the purpose of veneers and the factors that affect their longevity.

 What are dental veneers?